-The 2022 Australian Grand Prix (officially known as the Formula 1 Heineken Australian Grand Prix 2022) is a Formula One motor race held on Sunday, April 10, 2022, in Melbourne, Victoria.
-It is contested at the Albert Park Circuit and is the third round of the 2022 Formula One World Championship.
+The 2022 Australian Grand Prix (officially known as the Formula 1 Heineken Australian Grand Prix 2022) is a Formula One motor race held on Sunday, April 10, in Melbourne, Victoria.
+Contested at the Albert Park Circuit, it is the third round of the 2022 Formula One World Championship.
 Ferrari's Charles Leclerc scores his first career grand slam, having started in pole position, set the fastest lap, led every lap, and won the race ahead of Red Bull's Sergio Pérez and Mercedes's George Russell.
-It is the first grand slam for a Ferrari driver since Fernando Alonso's at the 2010 Singapore Grand Prix.
-It is the 85th race in the combined history of the Australian Grand Prix, which dates back to the 100 Miles Road Race of 1928, as well as the 25th time the event has been held at the Albert Park circuit and the 36th time the Australian Grand Prix has been a part of the Formula One World Championship.
-It is the first Australian Grand Prix since 2019, with the 2020 edition having been cancelled hours before the first practice session was due to begin amid the beginning of the COVID-19 pandemic, and the 2021 edition was first postponed and later cancelled due to the effects of the COVID-19 pandemic in Australia.
-Valtteri Bottas is the defending race winner, having won the 2019 edition with Mercedes.
-The 2022 edition sets a new attendance record at the circuit for the weekend with 419,144 attending, making it the most attended sporting event ever in Melbourne until it is broken the following year.
-The circuit undergoes several significant revisions in the months before the Grand Prix, which are the first and most significant changes since the inaugural 1996 Australian Grand Prix, including the first track resurfacing since then.
-Drivers are consulted on the planned changes.
-Turns 9 and 10 are completely redesigned; where they formed a right-left chicane with a heavy braking zone on the approach, the redesign sees them become a much faster right-left combination.
-This is done to raise the approach speed for turns 11 and 12.
+It is the first grand slam for a Ferrari driver since Fernando Alonso at the 2010 Singapore Grand Prix.
+It is the 85th race in the combined history of the Australian Grand Prix - which dates back to the 100 Miles Road Race of 1928, the 25th time the event has been held at the Albert Park Circuit, and the 36th time the Australian Grand Prix has been part of the Formula One World Championship.
+Additionally, it is the first Australian Grand Prix since 2019, with the 2020 edition cancelled just hours before the first practice session due to the onset of the COVID-19 pandemic, and the 2021 edition first postponed and later cancelled because of the ongoing effects of the pandemic in Australia.
+Valtteri Bottas is the defending race winner, having taken victory in the 2019 edition with Mercedes.
+The 2022 edition sets a new attendance record at the circuit, with 419,144 spectators over the weekend, making it the most attended sporting event ever in Melbourne until it is surpassed the following year.
+In the months leading up to the Grand Prix, the circuit undergoes several significant revisions - the first major changes since the inaugural 1996 Australian Grand Prix - including the first track resurfacing since then.
+Drivers are consulted on the planned modifications.
+Turns 9 and 10 are completely redesigned: previously a right-left chicane with a heavy braking zone, they are reconfigured into a much faster right-left sequence, raising the approach speed for turns 11 and 12.
 Several other corners are reprofiled to encourage overtaking, most notably turn 13, which is widened to create additional racing lines.
 Positive camber is also added to allow drivers to carry more speed through the corner.
+The main straight and pit lane are also redesigned, with the pit wall moved two metres closer to the circuit so that the track edge now sits directly next to the wall.

-The main straight and pit lane are also redesigned, with the pit lane wall moved two metres closer to the circuit so that the edge of the circuit sits directly next to the wall.
-The pit-lane change is made in response to then-Renault driver Daniel Ricciardo's opening-lap accident in 2019.
-Ricciardo runs wide at the start, crossing onto the grassy verge and hitting an unsighted culvert, which destroys his front wing and the undertray of the car, forcing him to retire.
-As a result of the changes, race organisers apply to the FIA to raise the pit lane speed limit from 60 km/h (37.28 mph) to 80 km/h (49.71 mph).
-Such a change is significant, as the Formula One pits sit next to the support paddock, and a pit stop would take less of a time penalty for drivers.
-These changes had originally been planned to be made after the race; however, the postponement allows event organisers to make the changes in advance of the race.
-Further changes, such as resurfacing the circuit with a tarmac compound designed to wear tyres out, are planned to take place after the 2021 edition, which was postponed from March to November, before being cancelled and done later for the 2022 event.
-In addition, a fourth DRS zone is added to the redesigned track, before being removed for safety reasons ahead of the third practice session, after Alpine's Fernando Alonso, in particular, who gains from its removal, complains about potential safety issues during the Saturday's drivers' briefing.
-Red Bull Racing is the sole team opposing the removal, having an efficient DRS system.
-The removal of the drag reduction system zone appears to benefit those teams, such as Alpine and McLaren, who have minimised the aerodynamic porpoising of their cars.
-Charles Leclerc is the Drivers' Championship leader after the previous weekend's second round, with twelve points separating him from his teammate Carlos Sainz Jr. and 20 points from Max Verstappen.
+This change is made in response to then-Renault driver Daniel Ricciardo's opening-lap accident in 2019, when he ran wide at the start, crossed onto the grassy verge, and struck an unsighted culvert, destroying his front wing and undertray and forcing him to retire.
+As a result of the new layout, race organisers apply to the FIA to raise the pit lane speed limit from 60 km/h (37.28 mph) to 80 km/h (49.71 mph).
+The change is significant, as the Formula One pits sit next to the support paddock, reducing the time penalty of pit stops for drivers.
+These changes were originally scheduled to take place after the race; however, the postponement allows event organisers to make the changes in advance of the race.
+Further changes, such as resurfacing the circuit with a tarmac compound designed to tyres wear, are planned to take place after the 2021 edition, which was postponed from March to November, before being cancelled and done later for the 2022 event.
+In addition, a fourth DRS zone is added to the redesigned track but later removed for safety reasons ahead of the third practice session, following concerns raised during Saturday’s drivers’ briefing.
+Alpine’s Fernando Alonso, who benefits from its removal, highlights potential safety issues, while Red Bull Racing is the only team to oppose the decision due to its highly efficient DRS system.
+The removal of the DRS zone appears to favour teams such as Alpine and McLaren, which have managed to minimise the aerodynamic porpoising of their cars.
+Charles Leclerc enters the Australian Grand Prix as the Drivers' Championship leader after the second round, with twelve points separating him from teammate Carlos Sainz Jr. and 20 points from Max Verstappen.
 In the Constructors' Championship, Ferrari leads Mercedes by 40 points and Red Bull by a further one.
-The drivers and teams are the same as the season entry list with no additional stand-in drivers for the race.
-Aston Martin's Sebastian Vettel, who is replaced by Nico Hülkenberg in the first two races due to coronavirus, makes his season debut.
-Hülkenberg will not return to drive until the 2023 Bahrain Grand Prix.
-Ahead of the Australian Grand Prix, which will boost the hopes of the Mercedes team, team principal Toto Wolff talks about his expectations for this appointment:
+The drivers and teams remain unchanged from the season entry list, with no additional stand-in drivers for the race.
+Aston Martin's Sebastian Vettel, who was replaced by Nico Hülkenberg in the first two races due to coronavirus, makes his season debut.
+Hülkenberg does not return to Formula One until the 2023 Bahrain Grand Prix.
+Ahead of the Australian Grand Prix, which is expected to boost Mercedes’s hopes, team principal Toto Wolff outlines his expectations for the event:

 "We are in a learning race and the first two weekends have shown we still have plenty to learn.
 At the moment, our track performance is not meeting our own expectations, but everyone at Brackley and Brixworth is focused on understanding the problems and finding the right solutions".